CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/15/README.md

 - Input sources such as Kafka, Azure Event Hubs, IoT Hub, files on a distributed system, or TCP-IP sockets
 - Stream processing using Structured Streaming, forEach sinks, memory sinks, etc.

-## Lab

-You need to complete the exercises within Databricks Notebooks.
-To begin, you need to have access to an Azure Databricks workspace.
-If you do not have a workspace available, follow the instructions below.
-Otherwise, you can skip ahead to the `Clone the Databricks archive` step.

-### Before the hands-on lab

-> **Note:** Only complete the `Before the hands-on lab` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
-Otherwise, skip ahead to Exercise 1.

-Before stepping through the exercises in this lab, make sure you have access to an Azure Databricks workspace with an available cluster.
-Perform the tasks below to configure the workspace.

-#### Task 1: Create and configure the Azure Databricks workspace

-Follow the [lab 15 setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/15/lab-01-setup.md) to create and configure the workspace.

 ### Exercise 1: Complete the Structured Streaming Concepts notebook